mathiasbourgoin/SPOC/README.md

 SPOC is a set of tools for GPGPU programming with OCaml.

 The SPOC library enables the detection and use of GPGPU devices with OCaml using Cuda and OpenCL.
-There is also a camlp4 syntax extension to handle external Cuda or OpenCL kernels, as well as a DSL to express GPGPU kernels from the OCaml code.
+There is also a PPX extension to handle external Cuda or OpenCL kernels, as well as a DSL (Sarek) to express GPGPU kernels from OCaml code with compile-time safety analysis.

 This work was part of my PhD thesis (UPMC-LIP6 laboratory, Paris, France) and was partially funded by the [OpenGPU](http://opengpu.net/)